This post contains affiliate links. As an Amazon Associate I earn from Qualifying purchases. Find out more in our disclosure.

 Temperature Rating: 20 degree and 40 degree models

-This is one of those products that will actually blow your mind!
-We have fallen completely in love with the Morrison Outdoor camping sleeping bags for baby.
+This is one of those baby camping products that will actually blow your mind!
+We have fallen completely in love with the Morrison Outdoor camping sleeping bags for baby, and think they’re the best baby sleeping bags ever!
 The Little Mo is designed with the highest safety standards from the AAP in mind so that parents don’t have to worry about their baby sleeping safely while camping.
 The sleeping bag for baby keeps baby warm with a draft tube to keep warm air in, closable hand cuffs to keep hands warm, and a generous amount of insulation.
-This sleeping bag is also incredibly comfortable with a generous foot box and a soft collar.
+These sleeping bags for camping are also incredibly comfortable with a generous foot box and a soft collar.

 As a mom, I especially love that the zipper opens from the bottom for easy diaper changes and the entire baby sleeping bag is machine washable.
-The Little Mo Camping sleeping bag for babies is available in a 20 degree down model, or a 40 degree synthetic sleeping bag.
+The Little Mo Camping sleeping bag for babies is available in a 20 degree down model for really cold nights while camping, or a 40 degree synthetic sleeping bag.

 Best For Ages 0-12 months